 - Roberto Suarez: Coordinator, Orientation and Outreach, Cascade Campus

-- Laura Horani: Instructor, English for Speakers of Other Languages instructor, Southeast Center
+- Laura Horani: Instructor, English for Speakers of Other Languages instructor, Southeast Campus

-- Miriam Friedman: Dean of Student Development, Southeast Center
+- Miriam Friedman: Dean of Student Development, Southeast Campus

 - Loraine Schmitt: Director, Distance Learning